 Also, we knew early on that the visual style of the film was going to play an important role in how well this film is going to be perceived, and there was ultimately no other way of shooting it.
 We wanted to make a neo-noir, comic-book crime movie, and in order for us to do that, we had to overcome some difficult technical challenges, so the fact that we had no money made this task seem impossible in the beginning.
 It was a pure miracle that we managed to pull it off for such a low budget, and make it look so good.
 I’ve seen multi-million dollar movies that can go head-to-head with this film when it comes to quality of picture and sound.
 At the end, despite our low budget, we did test screenings, had long rehearsals and managed to get a beautiful picture quality.

-Wow.
-“Favorite films” is a question that’s pretty hard to answer – I love all types of movies, and most genres, but if I had to pick the artists that I believe influenced me the most, it would be Howard Hawks, Alfred Hitchcock, Sergio Leone, Coen Brothers, Tarantino, Robert Rodriguez, Martin Scorsese, and Wes Anderson.
+UM: Wow.
+That’s a tough one.
+I love all types of movies, and most genres, but if I had to pick the artists that I believe influenced me the most, it would be Howard Hawks, Alfred Hitchcock, Sergio Leone, Coen Brothers, Tarantino, Robert Rodriguez, Martin Scorsese, and Wes Anderson.

 About Usher Morgan